Stephen-Semense/Selah-Bible-App/README.md

 What is “**Selah**”?

 **Selah** is a term commonly found in the Book of Psalms in the Bible.
-While its exact meaning is uncertain, it is widely understood to signal a pause for reflection.
+While its exact meaning is uncertain, it is widely understood to signal a pause for reflection. "**Selah**" is a Hebrew word found primarily in the Psalms (71 times) and Habakkuk (3 times), generally understood to mean a pause, rest, or musical interlude.
+It acts as a instruction to stop and reflect on the preceding verses, or a musical cue to lift voices or play instruments louder

 Common Interpretations
 * **Pause and reflect** – A moment to stop and think about what was just read or said